Arshitha/100-days-of-code/log.md

 **Today's Goal**: Review Data structures and algorithms concepts

 **Today's Progress**: Runtime analysis.
-Solved Examples on Big-O notation from cracking from the coding interview.
+Solved 10 Examples on Big-O notation from cracking from the coding interview.

 **Thoughts**: It helped fill gaps in my understanding of analysing runtime of algorithms.
 Need to increase solving speed.

+### Day 1: January 23, 2018

+**Today's Goal**: Solve 10 more examples on Big-O notation.
+Solve one challenge on python and start off with algorithms track on leetcode.

+**Today's progress**:

+**Thoughts**: